 The best way to have Sambal Udang is to eat it with hot rice.

 How to cook Sambal Udang

-Use fresh prawns because the sweet taste of fresh prawns makes the sauteed sambal gravy more delicious.
+Use fresh prawns because the sweet taste of fresh prawns makes the sautéed sambal gravy more delicious.

 You can use either sea prawn or farm prawn.
 Sea prawn colour is lighter and from the ocean, while farm prawn is darker and grown in the pond.

-Other ingredients are dried chilli, onion, garlic, tamarind juice, belacan, cooking oil, sugar and salt.
+Ingredients for sambal are dried chilli, onion, garlic, tamarind juice, belacan, cooking oil, sugar and salt.

 Cook the sambal gravy until reddish in colour.
 The colour of sambal can determine if it is well cooked.

 The well-cooked sambal may be kept for three days at room temperature.